raspberrypilearning/Year8-RelevanceTraining-Part3-GBICi4/en/step_1.md

 ## Part 3: Year 8 'Relevance' training – Investigating App Lab
 Part 3 introduces you to the remainder of the Relevance resources, which focus on App Lab.
 There are five tasks in this part.
-In the second and third tasks, you will focus on completing a series of sessions on App Lab that the pupils themselves will undertake.
+In the second and third tasks, you will focus on completing a series of sessions on App Lab that the students themselves will undertake.

 ## Task 1: Technical setup for the trial